BackupTheBerlios/hjb-svn/trunk/docs/rst/prerequisites.rst

 HJB is coded using the Java SDK 1.4.
 If you are thinking of hacking HJB, get an the SDK for your platform.

-**N.B.** At moment, the project does **not** use any features of Java5.
-This is done purposefully, to allow HJB to be extended entirely within a Java 1.4 development environment if this is the only way available.
+**N.B.** At the moment, the project does **not** use any features of Java 5.
+This is done purposefully, to allow HJB to be extended entirely within development teams that are constrained to using Java 1.4,as is still quite common.

 Ant 1.6.5 or later